Quick and easy access to recreational privileges in Iowa, including hunting, fishing, and specialty licenses:Purchase Your License Online

 Summary of Rulemaking Procedures

 When the NPDES Section is considering a change to the wastewater rules, a draft rule package is developed and a public meeting is scheduled to gather initial stakeholder input on the draft rules.
 After the initial stakeholder comments are incorporated into the draft rules, the NPDES Section prepares an internal rulemaking package for review by DNR Legal staff and the Governor's Office.
-Once DNR Legal staff and the Governor's office have reviewed the proposed rule, the rulemaking package is presented to the
+Once DNR Legal staff and the Governor's office have reviewed and approved the proposed rule, the rulemaking package is presented to the

 Iowa DNR Environmental Protection Commission (EPC) for approval as a Notice of Intended Action.
 If approved by the EPC, it is published in the Iowa Administrative Bulletin (IAB) as a Notice of Intended Action (NOIA).
 Once the NOIA is published, the rule is discussed at the next legislative Administrative Rules Review Committee (ARRC) meeting.
 After a public comment period in which hearings are held and comments are accepted, the proposed rule is presented to the EPC for approval as a Final Rule.
 If a final rule is approved by the EPC, after consideration of public comments, it is published in the Administrative Bulletin as a Final Rule.
 The final rule will be presented to the ARRC after it is published and before it becomes effective.
 Please see the summary steps below: